 Extra points for immigration applicants with New Zealand credentials

 Strategy DAAD 2020

 18-month visa: extension post-study

 5. Cutting edge and better research opportunities with pathways to a career in national research enterprise:

-We do need out of the box approaches and lateral thinking to propose ‘Stay in India and Study in India’ initiative not only from the best practices and learning from abroad but also our own unique conditions in India.
-From the standpoint of surprisingly simple tweaking of existing traditions to major policy shifts we need a more holistic study abroad experience in India.
-Yes we have to promote scholarships, ensure a pathway to better jobs in India, provide learning with potential to travel abroad, giving back to India through incentivisation of academic excellence, mentoring of students by ensuring pathways to leading edge jobs, promoting centres of excellence in cutting edge areas, retaining the brightest requires challenging them and implementing the outcomes.
-Man making and personality development of our youth can be the core value around which we can model our nations development, in terms of academics, personality, our glorious heritage and beyond.
+We do need out-of-the-box approaches and lateral thinking to propose the ‘Stay in India and Study in India’ initiative not only from the best practices and learning from abroad but also our own unique conditions in India.
+From the standpoint of surprisingly simple tweaking of existing traditions to major policy shifts, we need a more holistic study abroad experience in India.
+Yes we have to promote scholarships, ensure a pathway to better jobs in India, provide learning with the potential to travel abroad, giving back to India through incentivisation of academic excellence, mentoring of students by ensuring pathways to leading-edge jobs, promoting centers of excellence in cutting edge areas, retaining the brightest requires challenging them and implementing the outcomes.
+Man-making and personality development of our youth can be the core value around which we can model our nation’s development, in terms of academics, personality, our glorious heritage and beyond.
 In an increasingly globalized economy, where Vasudeva Kuttumbakkam is our core belief, being adaptable and attuned to cultural differences both within our country and abroad will be an invaluable approach.
 To bring to India the best from Institutions abroad as also retaining the best of our own values and heritage will be the way forward for the future particularly in an online and digitalized virtual new normal of tomorrow.
-The employability quotient and lateral mobility coupled with skilled workforce will prove to be a demographic dividend instead of a demographic disaster where our youth stay and study in India to make our world a better one instead of the overseas.
+The employability quotient and lateral mobility coupled with a skilled workforce will prove to be a demographic dividend instead of a demographic disaster where our youth stay and study in India to make our world a better one instead of overseas.